spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-matrix-corporal.md

 ansible-playbook -i inventory/hosts setup.yml --tags=setup-all,start
 ```

-The shortcut commands with `just` program are also available: `just run-tags setup-aux-files,setup-corporal,start` or `just run-tags setup-all,start`
+The shortcut commands with the [`just` program](just.md) are also available: `just run-tags setup-aux-files,setup-corporal,start` or `just setup-all`

 `just run-tags setup-aux-files,setup-corporal,start` is useful for maintaining your setup quickly when its components remain unchanged.
-If you adjust your `vars.yml` to remove other components, you'd need to run `just run-tags setup-all,start`, or these components will still remain installed.
-For more information about `just` shortcuts, take a look at this page: [Running `just` commands](just.md)
+If you adjust your `vars.yml` to remove other components, you'd need to run `just setup-all`, or these components will still remain installed.
+Note `just setup-all` runs the `ensure-matrix-users-created` tag too.

 ## Matrix Corporal files